-No. Under the ACA, health insurance companies no longer can leave coverage out of a plan based on a person's health condition, a practice that used to be known as a "pre-existing condition exclusion."
+No. Under the ACA, health insurance companies can no longer deny someone coverage, or exclude coverage for a specific condition, a practice that used to be known as a "pre-existing condition exclusion."
 Nor can they charge a higher premium because of a person's health condition.
 These protections apply whether a person buys an individual market plan through the exchange or outside the exchange.
 It is important to note that the prohibitions on pre-existing condition exclusions do not apply to short-term or limited benefit plans.